-The following observations were made during testing of the Micro-Flo bladder pump at both the standpipe and groundwater monitoring wells.
+The following observations were made during testing of the SamplEase bladder pump at both the standpipe and groundwater monitoring wells.

-- One person can operate the pump and controller.
-Training requirements are minimal, with a day of training required for a technician to become proficient in routine field use of the equipment. - The equipment is self-contained and requires no external power to operate.
-The pump control module is compact and lightweight and is battery powered. - The pump requires a source of compressed air or nitrogen.
-This is supplied by either a compressed gas bottle or a gasoline- or electric-powered compressor.
-These accessories are heavy and bulky and reduce
+- Only one person is needed to operate the pump and controller.
+Training requirements are minimal, with a day of training required for a technician to become proficient in routine field use of the equipment. - The pump and controller are both compact and require no external power to operate.
+The pump control module is contained in a small lightweight weatherproof enclosure. - The pump requires a source of compressed air or nitrogen supplied by either a compressed gas bottle or a gasoline- or electric -powered compressor.
+These accessories are heavy and required additional effort to transport and operate at the wellhead.